artefactual-labs/agentarchives/README.md

 `pip install git+https://github.com/artefactual-labs/agentarchives.git`

 ### Dependency issue on MacOs
 Agentarchvies depends on the [mysqlclient](https://pypi.org/project/mysqlclient/) package which has a [bug](https://bugs.mysql.com/bug.php?id=86971) which can possibly fail an install when using homebrew on MacOs computers.
-A solution suggested on the mysqlclient site is to change on or about line 112:
+A solution suggested on the mysqlclient site is to change `mysql_config` on or about line 112:

 ```
 # Create options